-This control can store a compensation table to correct for small errors in the worm gear.
+The control has the ability to store a compensation table to correct for small errors in the worm gear.
 The gear compensation tables are part of the parameters.
 While parameters are displayed, press the right arrow button to select the gear compensation tables.
-There is a separate plus (+) direction table from the minus (-) direction table.
+There is a separate plus direction table from the minus direction table.
 Use the right arrow button to display the plus or minus table.
 The gear compensation data is displayed as:

-gP Pnnn cc for plus table g- Pnnn cc for minus table
+gP Pnnn cc for plus table G- Pnnn cc for minus table